 There is another important deadline that you should also bear in mind.
 To receive your PIP benefits discussed above, you must receive your initial medical treatment within 14 days after your accident.
 Please do so to avoid a denial of your claim.

-The best way to avoid the consequences of missing these deadlines is by having an experienced attorney review your case sooner than later.
+The best way to avoid the consequences of missing these deadlines is by having an experienced attorney review your case sooner rather than later.
 Cardoso Law, PLLC, is standing by to ensure no deadlines are missed.

 Consult With an Experienced Florida Rear-End Collision Lawyer